aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to EXCEL via C++ or Online App" h2="PPTM  to EXCEL File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PPTM files to EXCEL arises when users want to access the data in the PPTM file in a more organized and structured format.
+EXCEL is a popular spreadsheet application that allows users to store and manipulate data in a tabular format.
+It is also easier to share data in EXCEL format as compared to PPTM.

+<h2>How Aspose.Total Helps for PPTM to Excel Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPTM to EXCEL.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to EXCEL within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+The conversion process involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export PPTM to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to EXCEL.
+This process is simple and efficient, and can be completed within a few minutes.

+Aspose.Total for C++ also offers a number of other features that make it an ideal choice for developers.
+It supports a wide range of file formats, including DOCX, XLSX, PPTX, PDF, HTML, and many more.
+It also provides a comprehensive set of APIs that can be used to create, manipulate and convert documents within C++ applications.
+Furthermore, it is easy to use and can be integrated into existing applications with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}